geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 **Geohot** [00:03:25]
 I think a lot of the instability comes from whenever you're assuming things about the structure.
-You want UOPs to be as absolutely local as possible.
+You want UOps to be as absolutely local as possible.
-Whenever you're assuming what its parents are or what its children's going to be, or when the meaning of a UOP comes from its children, this is why we have the fragility.
+Whenever you're assuming what its parents are or what its children's going to be, or when the meaning of a UOp comes from its children, this is why we have the fragility.
-The meaning of the UOP should only ever come from the UOP itself and its parents.
+The meaning of the UOp should only ever come from the UOp itself and its parents.
 And ideally, its parents as close as possible.
-Like the UOP, like, for example, copy not having a device is a problem because the copy UOP is no longer defining the copy.
+Like the UOp, like, for example, copy not having a device is a problem because the copy UOp is no longer defining the copy.
 It's only with the context of the buffer, which even worse as a child, that it gets the full context.
 So, yeah, and, like, the other thing is, like, to even explicitly think about it shouldn't just be one construction that works.
-Like, UOP should just have a meaning.
+Like, UOp should just have a meaning.
 In the same way, like, words have a meaning.
 And you can put words together in all sorts of orders.
-You should be able to put UOPs together in all sorts of orders.
+You should be able to put UOps together in all sorts of orders.
 And, like, they should all have a meaning.
-You can't have, like, a UOP that's like, well, if you put that UOP next, it's invalid.
+You can't have, like, a UOp that's like, well, if you put that UOp next, it's invalid.
 Like, that should really never be true.

 **Qazalin** [00:04:44]
-I think one thing I'm having challenges with right now is the question of how do you keep track of these UOPs when you're const folding.
+I think one thing I'm having challenges with right now is the question of how do you keep track of these UOps when you're const folding.
-So even after all these things are getting done, there's still this problem of every single UOP having a buffer early on just because we need a way to get back to the tensor.
+So even after all these things are getting done, there's still this problem of every single UOp having a buffer early on just because we need a way to get back to the tensor.
 I think you had a proposal for the tracking.

 **Geohot** [00:05:19]
 You have a proposal for the..
 Okay, so the tracking is not obvious.
 It's not..
 It's going to require some new sort of innovation.
-The concept of tracking a UOP through rewrite rules is not something we've really fully explored yet.
+The concept of tracking a UOp through rewrite rules is not something we've really fully explored yet.
-So yeah, I mean, you want something that basically will maintain a dictionary if the UOPs change.
+So yeah, I mean, you want something that basically will maintain a dictionary if the UOps change.
-Maintain maybe a dictionary that maps the pre-rewritten UOPs to the rewritten UOPs or the other way around.
+Maintain maybe a dictionary that maps the pre-rewritten UOps to the rewritten UOps or the other way around.
-Yeah, you want to map the rewritten UOPs to the pre-written UOPs.
+Yeah, you want to map the rewritten UOps to the pre-written UOps.
 So I think this is going to involve messing with the rewrite itself.
 But I'll emphasize that the fragility I was experiencing has really nothing to do with this, the fact that it's buffers.
 I'm not that upset about buffers.
 I'm upset about when I delete some view folding rule that should be an optimization, the whole thing breaks, and it breaks in incomprehensible ways.
 It breaks with errors that are..
-I had one where I deleted the first pass at that other one where I did the UOP fusion.
+I had one where I deleted the first pass at that other one where I did the UOp fusion.
 The word through was appearing in rendered things.
 And that only happens when you're taking args of sources that you have not type checked.
 So I'm glad to see that stuff moving in the right direction.
 But yeah, then there's two other problems to solve that are kind of.. orthogonal to the instability.
-One is a tracking rewrite, and the other is UOP mutability.
+One is a tracking rewrite, and the other is UOp mutability.
-And I think tracking rewrite is a prerequisite for UOP mutability.
+And I think tracking rewrite is a prerequisite for UOp mutability.
 And yeah, maybe when you feel that things are very, very stable, start thinking about tracking rewrite, and I think you need that for const folding.
 But no, it's good to see things becoming more stable, and I want all the cast before view.
 Anything that requires an instant rule in Ops.py should not be there.